chipweinberger/flutter_blue_plus/packages/flutter_blue_plus/README.md

 FlutterBluePlus is licensed under the **[FlutterBluePlus License](./LICENSE.md)**.

 * **Free use**: For personal use, nonprofits, and educational institutions.
 * **Commercial use**: For for-profit use, by for-profit organizations or individuals, a [Commercial License](https://jamcorder.myshopify.com/products/flutterblueplus-commercial-license) is required.
-This license grants *lifetime use*, covers all FlutterBluePlus packages, and includes two years of updates.
+This license grants *lifetime use*, covers all FlutterBluePlus packages, and includes lifetime updates.

 ---